How to Get Rid of Roaches in Air Vents

 • Food Sources: Dust, food particles, and organic matter can build up in your ductwork, providing a steady food source for cockroaches.
 This is especially true if your air ducts haven’t been cleaned.

 • Easy Access: Roaches can enter air ducts through small cracks, holes, or poorly sealed vents.
-Once inside, they can crawl through your HVAC system, making infesting different parts of your home easier.
+Once inside, they can crawl through your HVAC system, making it easier to infest different parts of your home.

 Signs of Cockroach Infestation in Air Vents